MicrosoftDocs/win32-pr.de-de/desktop-src/SecCrypto/basicconstraints-pathlenconstraint.md

 ## <a name="property-value"></a>Eigenschaftswert

-Der Wert der Path-Längen Einschränkung.
+Wert der Einschränkung für die Pfadlänge.

 ## <a name="requirements"></a>Anforderungen